crtarsorg/istinomer-proveri-me/README.md

-# crta-factcheckr
+# istinomer-factcheckr
-A chrome plugin to ask CRTA to fact-check highlighted web page textual content.
+A chrome extension to have the guys over at Istinomer fact check highlighted text on a website.